KrofDrakula/spriteasm/README.md

     spriteasm *.png -o output-dir

 The tool assumes all frames are of the same size and measures the size of the first frame matched by the glob pattern.
-The quotes around glob patterns are mandatory due to the way I implemented option parsing.
-Maybe I'll fix it in future versions.

 Performance